WASTE ELECTRICAL AND ELECTRONIC EQUIPMENT

 WEEELABEX STANDARD

-WEEELABEX is an acronym derived from the expression "WEEE label of excellence", giving the name of the Project co-financed by LIFE - the European Community's environmental program (LIFE07 ENV / B / 000041).
-The project has a budget of € 1.064.600.
+WEEELABEX is an acronym that comes from the expression "WEEE label of excellence", giving the name to the Project co-financed by LIFE – the European Community's environmental program (LIFE07 ENV/B/000041).
+The project had a budget of €1.064.600.

-WEEELABEX's website is http://www.weeelabex.org.
 ECOTIC is a founding member of WEEELABEX.

 EEA CLASSIFICATION